reflectoring/reflectoring.github.io/_posts/2020-06-29-what-is-aws.md

 ### Connect To On-Premises Systems with VPN or DX
 Enterprises operate hybrid cloud environments to connect their on-premises resources to resources in the VPC.
 AWS provides two categories of services - [VPN (Virtual Private Network)](https://aws.amazon.com/vpn) and [DX (AWS Direct Connect)](https://aws.amazon.com/directconnect).

-**With AWS VPN service, we can create IPsec Site-to-Site VPN tunnels from a VPC to an on-premises network over the public internet.** This is a good option for enterprises that require certain systems to be available from the cloud but to run in our own data center.
+**With AWS VPN service, we can create IPsec Site-to-Site VPN tunnels from a VPC to an on-premises network over the public internet.** This is a good option when we have to adhere to corporate rules that require certain systems to be available from the cloud but to run in our own data center.

 The other way around, **with DX, we can establish dedicated ultra-low latency connections from on-premises to AWS.** We also reduce network charges and experience a more consistent network performance with higher bandwidth.

 ## Control Access with IAM
 [IAM (Identity and Access Management)](https://aws.amazon.com/iam) is an all-encompassing service for authentication and authorization in AWS, coming into action from the time we create our AWS account.

-**We create users, groups, and roles with IAM and grant or deny access to resources declaratively with policies.** To access AWS resources, we then provide our identity in the form of a username and password or an access token and secret.
+**We create users, groups, and roles with IAM and grant or deny access to resources declaratively with policies.** We then provide our identity in the form of a username and password or an access token and secret, to access the AWS resources.

-IAM also provides SSO (Single Sign-on) capabilities by integrating with SAML and OpenID based identity providers residing within or outside of AWS.
+IAM also provides SSO (Single Sign-on) capabilities by integrating with SAML (Security Assertion Markup Language) and OpenID based identity providers residing within or outside of AWS.

 An SCP (Service Control Policy) is used to draw permission boundaries across one or more AWS accounts.